ansys/pyansys-dev-guide/doc/source/how-to/dns-configuration.rst

 In order to request a CNAME for the ``pyansys.com`` domain, please contact `Maxime Rey`_, `Roberto Pastor Muela`_ or `Alex Kaszynski`_.
-Any of these members will handle the creation of the requested PyAnsys subdomain.
+Any of these members can handle the creation of the requested PyAnsys subdomain.

 Once the CNAME is created, repository administrators can configure their published documentation in GitHub pages to be exposed through it.
 In order to configure the CNAME